 Even without dieting, people will lose weight if they add any of these activities to their lifestyle.
 Doing strength-training can help to build/maintain lean body mass, which can help to increase the amount of calories your body uses throughout the day.

 Many people sit all day at their jobs.
 They can add activity to their schedule before work, during work, at lunch, and after work.

 People who exercise are more apt to stay on a diet plan.
 Exercise improves psychological well-being and replaces sedentary habits that usually lead to snacking.
 Exercise may even act as a mild appetite suppressant.
 Moreover, exercise improves overall health, even with only modest weight loss.

 Be aware, however, that the pounds won't magically melt off.
-If a person exercises but doesn't diet, any actual pounds lost may be minimal.
-But regardless of weight loss, a fit body will look more toned and will be healthier.
-In addition, exercise benefits the heart, even with only modest weight loss.
+If a person exercises but doesn't diet, any actual pounds lost may be minimal due to simultaneous gain of muscle mass.
+But regardless of weight loss, a fit body will be healthier and will look more toned.
+In addition, exercise benefits the heart and vascular system and raises HDL (good) cholesterol levels, even with no weight loss.

 The following are some suggestions and observations on exercise and weight loss:

-Warning Note.
-Because obesity is one of the risk factors for heart disease and diabetes, anyone who is overweight must discuss their exercise program with a doctor before starting.
-Suddenly starting a demanding exercise program can be very dangerous.
+Because obesity is one of the risk factors for heart disease and diabetes, anyone who is overweight should discuss their exercise program with a doctor before starting.

 About 50 to 70 million Americans go on diets each year.
 No one diet is right for everyone.
 What works for one person may not work for another.

 Before beginning a diet, look at your own eating and activity patterns.
 Then set goals for changing some of these patterns or behaviors.
 Set goals that are realistic for you; goals that you can reach and maintain.